Oral & Written Communication

 Develop

-Over the course of your educational experience at Towson University, students can gain oral and written communication skills through some of the following methods:
+Over the course of your educational experience at TU, you can gain communication skills through some of the following methods:

 Articulate

-Use the following list of action verbs to describe activities related to oral and written communication skills:
+Use the following list of action verbs to describe activities related to communication skills:

 • Articulate; author; communicate; correspond; deliver; develop; draft; edit; engage; explain; facilitate; inform; interpret; listen; persuade; present; promote; publicize; report; sell; speak; translate; write